koushikbajpayee06/devTinder/README.md

 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try, catch

+Day-5
+- Difference b/w JS Object and JSON.
+- Add the express.json middleware to your app
+- Make your signuup API synamic to recive data from the end user